How to make Anko, sweet red bean paste

 Cook azuki beans.

-- Pour the bean paste into a large pot and add half of the sugar.
-Place over medium heat.
+- Pour the bean paste into a large pot with olive oil.
+Place over medium heat and cook for 2-3 minutes.

-- Cook, stirring constantly, until the sugar is completely absorbed.
+- Add half of the sugar and cook, stirring constantly, until the sugar is completely absorbed.

 - Add the other half and continue stirring until it is absorbed.